privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 [Seller Ad service][20] can send gRPC or HTTPS to SellerFrontend service.
 There would be an [Envoy Proxy][45] service hosted before [SellerFrontEnd][21].
 If HTTPS is sent to SellerFrontEnd, Envoy Proxy would translate that to gRPC.

+#### Metadata Forwarding by Seller Ad Service

-To forward metadata received in request header from the client to SellerFront, Seller Ad Service can do one of the following:
+To forward metadata received in request header from the client to SellerFrontEnd, Seller Ad Service can do one of the following:
   * If the Seller Ad Service sends SelectAd as HTTPS to SFE, the header can be [forwarded][46].
   * If the Seller Ad Service sends SelectAd as gRPC, metadata needs to be [created and added][47].